Position description: Family Navigator

-- Follow up with referred family to provide additional supports; provide Local F2F Network Coordinator with updated information as needed
+- Follow up with referred family to provide additional supports; provide Regional F2F Network Coordinator with updated information as needed

-- Help families as they prepare for service planning meetings (e.g., IEPs and Medicaid waiver)
+- Help families as they prepare for service planning meetings (e.g., IEPs, Medicaid waiver, employment and/or aging services)

-- Share resources with the Local F2F Network Coordinator, contributing to the Center for Family Involvement’s resource listings
+- Share resources with the Regional F2F Network Coordinator, contributing to the Center for Family Involvement’s resource listings

-- Attend regular meetings held by the Local F2F Network Coordinator for informal trainings, teambuilding and support (stipends available)
+- Attend regular meetings held by the Regional F2F Network Coordinator for informal trainings, teambuilding and support (stipends available)

 - Participate in job-related trainings and agree to attend one formal training per year (stipends available)

-- Maintain ongoing contact with the Local F2F Network Coordinator regarding workload, professional development and any issues that may arise
+- Maintain ongoing contact with the Regional F2F Network Coordinator regarding workload, professional development and any issues that may arise

-- Be a parent or caregiver (grandparent, sibling) of a child/young adult with disabilities or special health care needs
+- Be a parent or caregiver (grandparent, sibling) of a child/adult with disabilities or special health care needs

 - Have a good working knowledge of local resources, services, disability service delivery system, regional culture, etc.